Charles-Kaminski/django-template-minimizer/README.rst

 django-template-minimizer
 =========================

+For Django developers obsessed with performance.
-Minimize your templates not your HTML.
+Minimize your templates once and not your HTML each time you serve it up.

 :Download: http://pypi.python.org/pypi/django-template-minimizer/
 :Source: http://github.com/Charles-Kaminski/django-template-minimizer